Recommended age group: 11–12

 Part 1: Classroom activity

 - Start the lesson with a whole-class discussion of why we need rules in sport and life.
-Use the following key questions to prompt your discussions.
+Use the following key questions to prompt your discussions and/or the first three sections of the Rules and Respects Questions activity sheet.

 - What rules do you have to follow every day at school?